adamgoral/agentic-stack/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-Docker dependency fixes complete.
-All services now build successfully.
-Ready for backend testing and agent implementation.
+All Docker services are now running successfully.
+The full stack is operational with frontend accessible at http://localhost:3000.
+Ready for functionality testing and agent implementation.

 ## Recent Changes